top of page

 What are lunch and dinner options?

 There are plenty of places to eat lunch while you are on the mountain.
 If you are having a lodge day, we have a complimentary all-day tea and coffee station with a few snacks for your munching pleasure.
 The 2024-25 Madarao Restaurant and Shop guide contains a useful walking map and can be found here.
+We will provide a link to the 2025-26 restaurant guide as soon as it becomes available.

 While we don't offer dinner at the lodge, we can certainly help you with transfers to one of the many restaurants in the village if you don't want to walk in the dark.
-Transfers are complimentary but must be booked at reception, and are strictly between the hours of 5pm and 9pm.
+Transfers are complimentary but must be booked at reception, and are strictly between the hours of 6pm and 9pm.
 Outside these hours you will need to walk back to the lodge or take a taxi.